Pilbara: Economy

 The area is known for its petroleum, natural gas and iron ore deposits, which contribute significantly to Australia's economy.
 Other than mining, pastoral activities as well as fishing and tourism are the main industries.

 Despite an economic output of over $125 billion per year (as of 2025), the economic wellbeing of the Aboriginal community has deteriorated over the last three decades.
 Professor Peter Yu of the Australian National University has labeled this disparity as “economic apartheid”.
-Professor Marcia Langton has written about the extreme disparity between Pilbara Aboriginal communities like Ieramugadu (Roebourne), and towns like Karratha and Dampier, only 45km away, which are home to much of the mining, oil and gas workforce.
+Professor Marcia Langton has written about the extreme disparity between Pilbara Aboriginal communities like Ieramugadu (Roebourne), and towns like Karratha and Dampier, only 45 km away, which are home to much of the mining, oil and gas workforce.

 In 2025, Seven West Media published an opinion article by Regional Development Australia (Pilbara) board member and CEO of the Ngarluma Yindjibarndi Foundation Ltd (NYFL) Sean-Paul Stephens, on the failure of the Pilbara in achieving economic reconciliation in the years since the Pilbara Strike.

 The Pilbara's economy is dominated by mining exports and petroleum export industries.

 During the 1970s the area was known for union militancy with many strikes and some mines operating as fully unionised 'closed shops.'
 This was challenged by employers from the mid-1980s onwards and the region now has a very low level of union membership compared to other parts of Australia.